Operation Grim Beeper

 The remains of exploded pagers on display at an undisclosed location in Beirut's southern suburbs, Sept.
 18, 2024.

-The remains of exploded pagers in Beirut, Sept.
-18, 2024.
+The remains of exploded pagers in Beirut.
 AFP/Getty Images

 The operation targeted Hezbollah's personnel and communications infrastructure.
 The victims of the pager and radio explosions were overwhelmingly Hezbollah members or affiliates who had been issued the devices.
 Hezbollah itself stated that the pagers belonged “to employees of various Hezbollah units and institutions” – in other words, a broad swath of the organization's rank-and-file.

-By relying on Hezbollah's own distribution of the devices, the Israelis in effect let Hezbollah select the targets: anyone trusted enough to be given one of the new pagers or radios became marked for death or injury when the time came.
+By relying on Hezbollah to distribute the devices among themselves, the Israelis in effect let Hezbollah select the targets: anyone trusted enough to be given one of the new pagers or radios became marked for death or injury when the time came.

 Notably, Hezbollah's top leadership was not hit.
 Secretary-General Hassan Nasrallah later claimed that the senior leaders shrewdly avoided using the new pagers, sticking with older devices, and so they survived unscathed.

-The explosive was tiny, but the damage was the point.
+The explosive was tiny, but the less-than-lethal mutilation was intentional.
 A news report from Channel 12 in Israel said, “it was regarded as ‘preferable’ that the large number of Hezbollah fighters whose devices exploded be badly injured rather than killed, in part because of the immense strain this placed on health services in Lebanon, and by extension the raised domestic pressure on Hezbollah.”

 Israel's strategic intent behind Operation Grim Beeper can be analyzed on multiple levels: